mp-se/gravitymon/src_docs/source/configuration.rst

    Will apply a temperature calibration formula to the gravity as a second step.

 .. warning::
-   This formula assumes that the calibration has been done at 20C.
+   This formula assumes that the calibration has been done at 20°C / 68°F.

-Formula used in temperature correction:
+Formula used in temperature correction.

 ::